canonical/launchpad-manual/docs/developer/tutorials/creating-a-page-in-launchpad.rst

 A page in Launchpad requires a view class, an interface it is related to, and a page template to render the HTML.
-These are then mapped to a page at a specific URL using a ZCML directive.
+These are then mapped to a page at a specific URL using a `ZCML directive <https://zopecomponent.readthedocs.io/en/latest/zcml.html>`.
 Let us learn how to do this in the following sections.

 Identifying the interface